genesistoxical/pruebas/README.md

 ## Source (English)
 There are three formats as a source; the main one is `PNG` since this type of file was used to create the cursors and despite not being editable, you can work on them, an example is modifying the danger circle.
 You can also add them to websites or applications that require a raster image.

-The next two are editable, one is `SVG` but doesn't include shadows as these were non-vector.
-The last one is the one I used and I know it's not open source software but I'm sharing it because it's the original file: `afdesign` for Affinity Designer v2 (includes single object groups or layers in gray and yellow color, but this helps to convert it to SVG).
+The next two are editable, one of these is the `SVG` format which does not include shadows since those were created non-vectorial.
+The last one is not possible to open with any software but I am sharing it because it is the original file: `afdesign` for Affinity Designer v2 (includes single object groups or layers in gray and yellow color, but this helps to convert to SVG).

 </br>